 - Olstad Road to Hwy P Wayside: 2.6 miles.
 Interesting prospect I might do in the future.
 Mostly pasture but perhaps some outcrops.
 Public fishing access at Olstad.

-- Hwy P Wayside to Hwy 14: x miles.
+- Hwy P Wayside to Coon Valley/Veterans Park: 5.3 miles.

 - Koll Road to Hagen Lane: 0.6 miles.
-Short stretch with a believe a few log jams.
+A short open stretch with only one minor obstruction.

 - Hagen Lane to Dodson Hollow Road: 1.3 miles.
-Mostly open section through farm pastures.
+Mostly an open section through farm pastures.
 Solid stretch but not spectacular.
 One major logjam to portage.

 - Dodson Hollow Road to Hwy KK: 2.1 miles.
-Mostly open.
-Maybe one downed tree.
+Scenic leg with great vistas of the nearby wooded hills.

 - Hwy KK to Swain Street: 0.8 miles.
-Good prospect that wraps around Chaseburg, but I believe there is one downed tree.
+Nice leg that wraps around Chaseburg and parallels a fantastic trail.
+One logjam, but a super easy portage.

 - Hilltop Road to Hwy 35: 6.3 miles.
-Scenic, but I suspect too many jams.
+Scenic, but I suspect too many jams (~14).
 A short ways after, you are on the Mississippi.